knpuniversity/symfony4/sfcasts/upgrade-sf5/upgrade-4.4.md

 here to 4.4 point star gives you very clear control and then the Symfony extra, the extra Symfony required on here is an added layer that ultimately really helps with performance.
 So let's get to work here a little bit.
 I'm actually going to update all of my uh, existing formats here.
-So I'm gonna change this carrot 4.24 point, uh, four point star Sydney asset and a copy of that and repeat that on a bunch of other things and upgraded Symfony messengers to the latest notice I'm skipping or Oh, our M pack
+So I'm gonna change this caret 4.24 point, uh, four point star Sydney asset and a copy of that and repeat that on a bunch of other things and upgraded Symfony messengers to the latest notice I'm skipping or Oh, our M pack